 APCA is a for-profit national campus activities association that will allow you access to all the tools you need to start working in the college market.
-APCA holds regional and national conferences throughout the year (now virtually as well).
+APCA holds regional and national conferences throughout the year.
 These conferences give our Member Associates (Artists and Agencies) showcasing & exhibiting opportunities that allow you to market to college and other talent buyers directly.
 Buyers have the opportunity to watch live performances at our Showcases and connect with agents, performers, speakers, and vendors at APCA Exhibit Halls AND throughout the entire conference…any beyond!

 How can we help you get noticed?